 The first stage of Iraq's national census began on September 1.
 It involves surveying buildings and counting the population along with household members.
 This phase is expected to be completed by October 30.
 The second stage, starting on October 20, will gather more detailed information from each household.
 Missing the first stage means exclusion from the second phase.

-There are concerns that concerns that Kurdish residents expelled from Kirkuk in the past will not be registered in the upcoming census, but the Arab residents will be.
+There are concerns that the Kurdish residents who were expelled from Kirkuk in the past will not be registered in the upcoming census, but the Arab residents will be.

 “In Kirkuk and the disputed territories, in this process which has begun since September 1, as far as we know 60 to 70 percent has been completed in Kirkuk, many people from [Kirkuk] have been displaced to Debaga, Makhmour, Erbil, and Sulaimani,” Shwan Jabar, assistant director of the population census in the Kurdistan Region said.